Free LinkedIn X-Ray Search: Find Hidden Profiles With Google (2026)

 Example for UK profiles:

-site:uk.linkedin.com/in "finance manager"
+site:uk.linkedin.com/in/ "finance manager"

 Multiple Locations

-site:linkedin.com/in intitle:"Product Manager" ("San Francisco" OR "New York" OR "Seattle" OR "Austin")
+site:linkedin.com/in/ intitle:"Product Manager" ("San Francisco" OR "New York" OR "Seattle" OR "Austin") -job -jobs

 Advanced X-Ray Techniques

-Excluding Unwanted Results
+Excluding Noise from Results

 Searching Within Company Networks

-Find everyone at a company:
+Find everyone at a specific company:

 X-Ray Search Limitations

-What X-Ray Can't Do
+What X-Ray Search Cannot Do

 LimitationExplanation